Kinder der Landstrasse: History

 In 1926, Pro Juventute, with the support of federal authorities and official institutions, initiated a systematic process of separating Yenish children from their families and relocating them to foster homes, psychiatric hospitals, and even prisons.
-This practice, referred to as "re-education," aimed to establish a sedentary lifestyle among Yenish families, particularly the younger generation.
+This practice, referred to as "re-education", aimed to establish a sedentary lifestyle among Yenish families, particularly the younger generation.
 These activities continued for 47 years until they were brought to an end in 1973, largely due to media support and public outcry.

 The Swiss Civil Code of 1912 served as the legal basis for the forced separation of families and children.
 It allowed officials to remove custody from parents in cases of neglect or abuse.
 However, the provision for oversight of authorities' actions was rarely enforced.
 The mere fact that the children belonged to a traveling (Yenish) family was considered sufficient reason for their removal.

 The foundation used generic psychiatric reports as a professional justification for their actions, granting them complete control over the wards.
 The decision-makers relied on the unfounded belief that family socialization was harmful, categorizing Yenish families as socially damaging and inherently asocial due to their traveling lifestyle.
 These erroneous assumptions were rooted in discredited hereditary biological notions, which viewed the Yenish people as "genetically asocial" and a threat to the settled majority population.

 Consequently, the foundation aimed to remove children from both traveling and sedentary Yenish families, regardless of the parents' actual lifestyle.
 The decisive criterion for child removal was their affiliation with a socially marginalized group, such as tinkers, basket makers, scissor sharpeners, or beggars.
 In some cases, children were separated from their mothers immediately after birth.
 The children were placed in homes, occasionally with foreign families, as well as in psychiatric hospitals and prisons.
 They were also forced into child labor on farms.
 Contacts between children and parents were systematically prevented, and sometimes the term "charity ward" was changed to conceal the children's true status from their relatives.
 Child abuse was justified as an educational measure for work.
 The 1930s and 1940s witnessed a peak in child removals, with over 200 Yenish children under the control of the foundation.

 Prominent figures promoting population sanitation and racial hygiene concepts were involved in these practices.
-Psychiatrist Josef Jörger, known for his psychiatric-eugenic writings on the fictitious "Family Zero," and German eugenicist Robert Ritter, self-proclaimed "Gypsy expert," were among them.
-Federal Heinrich Haberlin, the President of the Board of Trustees of Pro Juventute, described the Yenish people as "a dark spot in our proud Swiss culture" in a brochure published in 1927, advocating for their elimination.
+Psychiatrist Josef Jörger, known for his psychiatric-eugenic writings on the fictitious "Family Zero", and German eugenicist Robert Ritter, a self-proclaimed "Gypsy expert", were among them.
+Swiss Federal Council member Heinrich Häberlin, the President of the Board of Trustees of Pro Juventute, described the Yenish people as "a dark spot in our proud Swiss culture" in a brochure published in 1927, advocating for their elimination.
 Dispensaries, teachers, pastors, and non-profit organizations provided support to the foundation.
 While the legislation provided certain boundaries, these limits were often disregarded, leading to open illegality.